Spotify Canvas maker

 Reuses special styles Works with overlays Uses the quality-first path Silent MP4 on supported Chrome/Edge

-If you already have a track loaded for a normal export, you can jump straight to the Canvas card in the export panel, set the short window, and export the release asset from there.
+If you already have a track loaded for a normal export, you can jump straight to the Canvas card in the export panel, set the short window, and export the release asset from there without creating an ImgTool account.

 Who this is for